BodenmillerGroup/spellmatch/docs/usage/index.md

     Usage: spellmatch [OPTIONS] COMMAND [ARGS]...

     Options:
-    -v, --verbosity LVL  Either CRITICAL, ERROR, WARNING, INFO or DEBUG --version            Show the version and exit.
+      --version  Show the version and exit.
       --help     Show this message and exit.

     Commands:
       ...
+    ...

-As indicated above, all spellmatch commands support `-v` option for enabling more verbose output.
-In addition, many spellmatch commands support a `--show` option for graphical visualization of the current operation.
+Most spellmatch commands support a `-v` option for enabling more verbose output.
+In addition, many spellmatch commands support a `--show` option for visualizing the current operation.
 At any point, use the `--help` option to display additional information about a specific command.

 All spellmatch commands can operate on individual file pairs as well as on entire directories.